GaryLiuGTA/WordscapesSolver/README.md

-# WordscopeSolver
+# WordscapesSolver

-This is for phone game Wordscape, you can define target words length and specify letters in a certain location.
+This is for phone game Wordscapes, you can define target words length and specify letters in a certain location.

 It accommodate repeated letters using my own shuffle function.